Ashesh3/Ashesh3/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-I'm a Computer Science Enthusiast 👨‍💻, Currently pursuing degree in College 👨‍🎓
+I'm a Computer Science Enthusiast 👨‍💻, Recently graduated with a B.Tech degree in CS 🎓

 🌱 Currently working, learning and growing my skillset in competitive coding, data structures and algorithms.\
 🔏 Bug bounty hunter in free time.\